Tips for Writing Memoir

 These ideas go beyond the basics (like using vivid language and being honest) to help you improve your memory and your writing.

-1) The more you write, the more you write.
+1)The more you write, the more you write.

 2) Shift your point of view to look at memories from new angles.

 Try writing about a memory from the perspective of the past you—the one who was living it—and then write about the same memory a second time from the perspective of the present you—the one looking back.
 Concentrating on your perspective will make you aware of how changing emotional, temporal, and intellectual distances affect your story.
-Shifting pov can also help you capture new details and think differently about an event.
+Shifting point of view can also help you capture new details and think differently about an event.
 Note: If you find this exercise tricky, try using present tense when writing from the perspective of your past self and third-person when writing from the perspective of your present self.

 3) Old photos aren’t the only way to stimulate your memory.